Gelogenic adj. Producing laughter; naturally humor-evoking.

 To the room it now imparts a joy none can ignore.

-An invitation dancing past all unopened doors.
+An invitation dancing past the now-opening doors.